Anthony Mascarenhas

 Neville Anthony Mascarenhas (10 July 1928 – 3 December 1986) was a Pakistani journalist and author.
 His works include exposés on the brutality of Pakistan's military during the 1971 independence movement of Bangladesh, The Rape of Bangla Desh (1971) and Bangladesh: A Legacy of Blood (1986).
+In 1971, he wrote the article titled Genocide, published by the Sunday Times, which has been dubbed as an article that "changed history", and recognized as "one of the most influential pieces of South Asian journalism of the past half century".

 Personal life

-Mascarenhas was born into a Goan Catholic family in Belgaum (then part of the Bombay Presidency, just over 100 kilometres away from Portuguese-ruled Goa, and educated in Karachi.
+Mascarenhas was born into a Goan Catholic family in Belgaum (then part of the Bombay Presidency), just over 100 kilometres away from Portuguese-ruled Goa, and educated in Karachi.
 He and his wife Yvonne Mascarenhas together had five children.
-He died in 1986.
+He died, aged 58, in London in 1986.

 Career

 Mascarenhas was a journalist who was the assistant editor at The Morning News (Karachi).
-After collecting information on the atrocities committed in Bangladesh, he realised he could not publish the story in Pakistan and contacted Harold Evans of The Sunday Times.
-Before the publication of his report in 1971, he moved his family to Britain.
-Thereafter, he worked for 14 years with The Sunday Times.
-Afterwards, he was a freelance writer.
+Later on, he worked for 14 years with the Sunday Times (London).
+Afterward, he was a freelance writer.